haxsaw/actuator-docs/source/manual/namespace-basic.rst

 the Role's Var definition takes precedence.

 There are several different Vars being created that illustrate different uses of Vars.
-A Var is created with the Var() class, the first argument being the name of the Var, the second being the value.
+A Var is created with the ``Var`` class, the first argument being the name of the Var, the second being the value.
 First, consider this Var:

 .. code:: python

-    Var("COMP_SERVER_PORT", '8081',
+    Var("COMP_SERVER_PORT", '8081', in_env=False)
-        in_env=False),

-...which is setting the Var with the name COMP_SERVER_PORT to '8081'.
-This shows that even if a Var value will be used as a number, it must be captured as a string.
-It also has the final keyword argument ``in_env=False``, which will be used by config and exec models to determine if a Var should be part of a task's environment or not.
+...which is setting the Var with the name COMP_SERVER_PORT to '8081'. *This shows that even if a Var value will be used as a number, it must be defined with a string.* It also has the final keyword argument ``in_env=False``, which will be used by config and exec models to determine if a Var should be part of a task's environment or not.
 This is saying that this variable should not become an environment variable for any task (the default is to include a Var in any task environment).